-Two weeks ago we kicked off this blog series on backsplash design in celebration of September, otherwise known as National Backsplash Month!
+Two weeks ago we kicked off this part one of this blog series on backsplash design in celebration of September, otherwise known as National Backsplash Month!

 What is it: A monochromatic design is the simple, elegant use of a single tile color and style on the entire backsplash.
 At times the orientation of the tile, such as a brick-pattern, is used to offer some visual interest.
 This design is common when trying to replicate a classic design style.

-Disadvantages: At times a monochromatic design can looked washed out or boring, especially if the color is too close to the countertop color or the cabinet color.
+Disadvantages: At times a monochromatic design can look washed out or boring, especially if the color is too close to the countertop color or the cabinet color.

 Field Tile with Accent Tile